Timothy Woods

 Our Crowd Cow order was neatly placed in a box with biodegradable, water-soluble foam and dry ice inside to keep the Crowd Cow meat frozen.
 I appreciate how each package was vacuum-sealed with soup bones and wrapped in butcher paper to preserve its freshness and quality.

 Overall, the packaging with dry ice kept the meat frozen while using 100% eco-friendly and recyclable materials (2).
-In addition, the box included a handwritten note which details the specific sources of the meat I bought which made me feel good for supporting small and independent farms.
+In addition, the box included a handwritten note that details the specific sources of the meat I bought which made me feel good for supporting small and independent farms.

-Spread of disease from factory farming is exacerbated when waste products, including manure and the remains of animals who have died, are used to feed livestock being raised for meat.
+"Spread of disease from factory farming is exacerbated when waste products, including manure and the remains of animals who have died, are used to feed livestock being raised for meat."

 - Gene Baur, National Geographic